linkfy/Tools-for-Instagram/README.md

 # Uncomment next line to use a proxy
 # IG_PROXY=http://proxyuser:proxypassword@xxx.xxx.xxx.xxx:xxxxx
+# Uncomment next line to use email verifications | sms by default
+# IG_VERIFICATION=email
 ```
     3. Copy the example.js on the root folder of your project from the repo
     4. Execute'node example.js' to test the scripts.